MATCHA-MIT/secsep/README.md

 $ docker compose up -d --build
 # For older Docker, the command is "docker-compose" instead
 ```
 to build the all-in-one container `secsep` for all four components.
+In case the build fails, it's likely due to exhausted resources.
+Please try to run the command again to restart the build from the failure point.

 Run `docker ps` to make sure it is built and started successfully.

 To attach to the container, simply run
 ```bash